 During their glide, the snail will reduce the friction by creating mucus.
 That mucus has many amazing abilities that allows a snail to move completely vertically without falling and even crawl over a sharp blade without damaging its skin.

 You can usually see the mucus as it dries because it becomes a sort of a shiny trail.
 Snails can pick up on those trails to find other snails for mating purposes.

-The head of the snail is located on one end of its body.
+The head of the snail is located on one end of its body (not the tail side).
 On the head you will see the mouth and 2 to 4 tentacles.

 A land snail will usually have two pairs of tentacles.
 Two at the top of the head and two at the bottom.